A man with adult acne squeezing a pimple

 • Severe inflammatory acne.
 Acne that doesn’t respond to over-the-counter medications can often be managed with prescription drugs, sometimes combined with laser or light therapy.

-We dermatologists know that treating acne in men has some special considerations.
-I’ve found that my male patients do best with a simple, uncomplicated regimen that’s not hard to stick to.
-I developed all of the products in my SLMD Acne System to not only be incredibly effective, but easy to use — with 3 simple steps, morning and night.
+I’ve found that my male acne patients do best with a simple, uncomplicated regimen that’s not hard to stick to.
 With a little education and a consistent routine, the majority of my male patients see great success.
 In cases of severe inflammatory or persistent acne, it’s best to see your dermatologist so you can rule out an underlying condition and find alternative treatments, like oral medications.

 previous